 Here is a detailed list explaining some of the many new features.
 Basically, expect a faster experience with dynamic icons, smarter notifications and all kinds of small tweaks.
 One potential bonus is the fact that OnePlus uses a pretty stock Android experience.
 It isn’t covered with a skin like Samsung or LG, so it should arrive quickly and run smooth.

 Expect the Oxygen OS update to have a few improvements, bug fixes, and new features specific to OnePlus devices on top of everything else in our link above.
 Some of those include notification dots in the launcher, a new quick settings menu, and direct access to the “shot on OnePlus” photo program, to name a few.
 We like that the new Face Unlock feature is coming to the original OP5.

 That said, updates are a complete mystery for almost every other smartphone manufacturer.
 We’ve heard from Motorola, HTC, Sony, and Samsung, along with a few others.
 A few even sent updates or started betas, but that’s about it so far.
 In the coming weeks look out for more information from all major Android manufacturers.
-Now that 2018 is here, we’re expecting a lot of announcements and updates to kick off.
+Now that 2018 is a few months deep, we’re expecting a lot of announcements and updates to kick off.
 As they do, we’ll update with the latest information.

 In the meantime, if you’re experiencing problems with the OP on Nougat or Oreo, here’s a roundup of some potential solutions.
 That should help with any problems that arise.
 We’ll update as soon as we know more or more updates begin.